enkidevs/curriculum/lua/lua-core/nil-variable/releasing-memory.md

 ---
 ## Practice

 What is the purpose of setting a variable to nil in Lua?
+Choose the most appropriate option.

 ???